 Quick Checklist of Co-chair Responsibilities for Ballots

-The current process for conducting Review Ballots is found in §13 of the GOM while the process for balloting normative documents is provided in §14 of the GOM.
+The current process for conducting Review Ballots is found in GOM §13 while the process for balloting normative documents is provided in the HL7 Essential Requirements (HL7 ER) document.
 It is imperative that co-chairs know how to prepare for and conduct ballots.
 ANSI auditors select a given number of normative ballots for review every five years.
 The auditors are very thorough and will check to ensure that every negative balloter/commenter has been advised in writing of the status of their negative vote/comments and that each negative vote has either been withdrawn or sent for recirculation ballot, and that each negative balloter is informed of the appeals process.

-An annual HL7 ballot schedule, based on three ballots per year, is produced by Publishing.
+An annual HL7 ballot schedule, based on three ballot cycles per year, is produced by Publishing.
 All ballot types will adhere to the ballot schedule unless granted an exception by the TSC.
 The ballot schedule is distributed to all co-chairs and identifies all critical path dates regarding preparation and submission of ballot material.
 All ballots must be approved by the TSC.
-The is available at: http://www.hl7.org/special/committees/publishing/schedules.cfm
+A current publishing calendar is available online.

 The Ballot Desktop

-HL7 uses the to store votes, comments and reconciliation packages for each of its ballots.
-You can find the Ballot Desktop at: http://www.hl7.org/permalink/?BallotDesktop.
+HL7 uses the Ballot Desktop to store votes, comments and reconciliation packages for each of its ballots.

-The Ballot Desktop enable co-chairs to view ballots related to current and past ballot cycles, send email to voters in the ballot pools related to their Work Group, and post reconciliation speadsheets that advise the voters of the status of negative votes.
+The Ballot Desktop enables co-chairs to view ballots related to current and past ballot cycles, send email to voters in the consensus groups related to their WG ballots, and post reconciliation spreadsheets that advise the voters of the status of negative votes.

 The different types of ballots handled on the Ballot Desktop and the steps for ballot reconciliation are provided in the following sections.